 What to Do in Petoskey

-Just about anything imaginable is available in the Petoskey Area, from parasailing, hot air balloon rides, and skydiving to fishing, sailing, jet skiing, paddle boarding and so much more.
+Just about anything imaginable is available in the Petoskey Area, from parasailing, hot air balloon rides, and skydiving to fishing, sailing, jet-skiing, paddle boarding, and so much more.
 If you’re looking for places to do things outdoors, head to Bear River Recreation Area for hiking, Petoskey Marina for sailing or walking along the water, or visit Petoskey State Park for beautiful sand dunes, white sand beaches, and pristine blue waters, perfect for swimming.
-There is also camping and hiking trails within the state park.
+There are also camping and hiking trails within the state park.

 Spas & Salons

-The Spa at Boyne Mountain Resort is Michigan’s largest spa, and has a large fitness area, an indoor/outdoor swimming pool, whirlpool hot tubs, steam rooms, saunas, and a full menu of spa and salon services, as well as fitness classes and nutritional counseling.
-In the wintertime, the ski slopes are just a short walk behind the spa, so skiers can come in from the cold and care for sore muscles, and relax.
-Spa and gym memberships available.
+The Spa at Boyne Mountain Resort is Michigan’s largest spa.
+It has a large fitness area, an indoor/outdoor swimming pool, whirlpool hot tubs, steam rooms, saunas, and a full menu of spa and salon services, as well as fitness classes and nutritional counseling.
+In the wintertime, the ski slopes are just a short walk behind the spa, so skiers can come in from the cold and care for sore muscles and relax.
+Spa and gym memberships are available.